About Three of Pentacles

 A final thought on this card: Remember the rule of integration.
 Drive to higher achievement – but don’t do so brutishly – allow the finesse of your artistry to temper your creation as you chisel your way to your goals.

-A hammer, or the act of hammering is a sign of getting the point across, or getting the job done.
+Hammer: A hammer or the act of hammering is a sign of getting the point across, or getting the job done.
 The hammer is also a symbol of force, action, masculinity, and creativity.
 Typically drawn in matters of vocation, when the hammer catches our eye in a reading it may indicate that we need to get the job done and done well.
 It may also mean we need to hammer out the details relating to work or a project.
-Other cards with the hammer symbol.

 Some questions the Three of Pentacles ask us: